opnsense/docs/source/manual/how-tos/lan_bridge.rst

 **Final**
 -----------------
-Once complete, the Interface->Assignments should look similar to this:
+Once complete, the :menuselection:`Interface --> Assignments` page should look similar to this:

 .. image:: images/lan_bridge_8.png
 	:width: 100%